SeanSobey/ChartjsNodeCanvas/README.md

 This is limited by the upstream dependency [canvas](https://github.com/Automattic/node-canvas).

 See the `package.json` `engines` section for the current supported Node version.
-This is not limited using `engineStrict` so you can try a new verison if you like.
+This is not limited using `engineStrict` so you can try a new version if you like.
 You will need to do a `npm rebuild` to rebuild the canvas binaries.

 ## Features